Related Posts Plugin for WordPress, Blogger...

-One of my all time favourite seafood dish is Squid Adobo (Adobong Pusit).
+One of my all time favourite seafood dish is Adobong Pusit (Squid Adobo).
 I happen to spot some baby squids in Inala and can’t resist on making Squid Adobo.
 The baby squids were just a bit bigger than my thumb and it was a killer cleaning them out, removing the mouth and guts, taking out carefully the ink sacs (very important for the broth).
 Took me awhile just cleaning a small bowl of baby squids but it reminds me of the small fresh squids that my “Lola C” (grandmother) cooks in Navotas were I spent most of my elementary school vacations.
 I remember fondly, seafood vendors that drop by in my Lola C’s Sari-sari Store, offering freshly caught assorted seafood stored in their plastic buckets, sometimes I get lucky and get the chance to observe live fish swimming in a bucket before it becomes our lunch for that day.

 This baby squids are easy to cook, very tender and melt in your mouth.
 I love to drizzle the ink broth over my steamed rice and pair the meal with a can of Coke.